ponylang/ponylang-website/content/blog/last-week-in-pony-091122.md

 ## Items of note

 One of your author's projects involves a substantial amount of pulling data from various network devices and pony has been exceptional at the task.
-A task that would typically take days to execute using a common OpenSource tool wcan be performed in ten or so minutes.
+A task that would typically take days to execute using a common OpenSource tooling can be performed in ten or so minutes our Pony implementation.
 Pony moved the bottleneck to the network, where it should be.

 However, the challenge is then how to get that data into a database for the rest of the business processes to be able to analyze.
-A look around found that there was a lack of a Pony driver for PostgreSQL, the database we used due to its excellent ipaddr and cidr data-types.
+A look around found that there was a lack of a Pony driver for PostgreSQL, the database we used due to its excellent ipaddr and cidr data-type support.

 After a weekend or two your Author has written a Proof of Concept [Pure Pony driver for PostgreSQL](https://github.com/redvers/pony-pg).
-Given the importance of such a driver and after some discussion we have decided that the Ponylang Team will take my PoC and build it as an Official Ponylang Project.
+Given the importance of such a driver and after some discussion we have decided that the Ponylang Team will take my PoC and rewrite it as an Official Ponylang Project.

 Starting in a few weeks Sean Allen and myself will be working together during [Office Hours](https://ponylang.zulipchat.com/#narrow/stream/189934-general/topic/Office.20hours) to complete this task.
 I'm excited to have my Pony knocked into a more standard shape :)